syed-amjad65/AeroMedOpsAI/README.md

 If you reference AeroMedOpsAI in your work, please cite:

-> Syed Muhammad Amjad.
-AeroMedOpsAI: Unified Intelligent Operations Platform for Aviation, Healthcare, and Pharma.
-GitHub, 2025.ning with healthcare and pharma intelligence.
+> Syed Muhammad Amjad. *AeroMedOpsAI: Unified Intelligent Operations Platform for Aviation, Healthcare, and Pharma*.
+GitHub, 2025.

-> All modules, designs, and workflows are protected under copyright and licensing terms.
-> © 2025 Syed Muhammad Amjad.
-All rights reserved.